There will be spoilers for the manhwa series The Makeup Remover.

-Finally, I have to talk about the relationship between Yeseul, Yuseong, and shockingly Heewon.
+Finally, I have to talk about the relationship between Yeseul, Yuseong, and, shockingly, Heewon.
 Yeseul and Yuseong have some of the most heartfelt moments I have ever seen in any comic thus far.
-In one of the rounds for the competition, they have to do an ad with one of the products from the new GC makeup line.
-Yuseong ends up using the foundation, then goes back in and repaints on all of Yeseul’s flaws because that is the face he wants to see and the one he loves the most.
-When I tell you my heart fluttered out of my chest during that scene… it was so beautiful and romantic.
+In one of the rounds for the competition, they had to do an ad with one of the products from the new GC makeup line.
+Yuseong ends up using the foundation, then goes back in and repaints all of Yeseul's flaws because that is the face he wants to see and the one he loves the most.
+When I tell you, my heart fluttered out of my chest during that scene… it was so beautiful and romantic.

 This does feel a bit like a bait and switch.
-I really like that ultimately she ends up loving herself over loving another person, but I still found myself dissatisfied with the ending.
-We see Yuseong pining after Yeseul through the entirety of the series, and he even helps her break up with her gross boyfriend.
+I really like that, ultimately, she ends up loving herself over loving another person, but I still found myself dissatisfied with the ending.
+We see Yuseong pining after Yeseul throughout the entirety of the series, and he even helps her break up with her gross boyfriend.
 There is so much evidence that they will end up together, but there is no official romance in the end.

 And even the self-love to me was lacking!
 In the end, she still calls herself ugly!
 I was hoping she would grow and find beauty in who she is – not just accept that she's ugly (which she's not, none of the characters are) because she doesn't fit into society's expectations of beauty.
 This was honestly the most disheartening part – not the lack of requited romance, but that lack of confidence after it had been built up for so long throughout the series.
 Honestly, if she had said she was beautiful in her own way, I probably would have been satisfied with the ending despite there being no finalized romance.